 Group Involves a number of people struggling with similar issues coming together to discuss these issues openly, and in the presence of a certified counsellor.
 Through this process, each participant gains a deeper insight into their addiction, while providing support to others in the group at the same time.

-How Can I Get To Durham?
+How Can I Get to Durham?

 Many buses stop at Durham Bus Station.
 Arriva covers most of the city centre, and other operators run to nearby towns and counties.
-If you’re in a hurry, taxis are a quick way to get around Durham, but it’s more expensive than public transport.
+If you’re in a hurry, taxis are a quick way to get around the area, but it’s more expensive than public transport.
 Trains run from Durham to London, Newcastle, Darlington, and other locations on a regular basis.
 You can check fares and timetables on National Rail.